michaellee/old-michaelsoolee.com/_posts/2014-08-28-current-directory-new-tab-zsh-mac-terminal.md

 category: programming
 ---

-For my terminal I like to use the shell _ZSH_, specifically [_Oh-My-ZSH_](http://ohmyz.sh/) &mdash a community-driven, open source configuration of ZSH.
+For my terminal I like to use the shell _ZSH_, specifically [_Oh-My-ZSH_](http://ohmyz.sh/) &mdash; a community-driven, open source configuration of ZSH.

 One of the things I do quite often during my workflow is open up additional Terminal tabs.
 For example, I may have one Terminal tab open with Sass watching my .scss files for changes and compiling on the fly as I add new style rules.
 While that's happening I might want to navigate to a different folder within my project directory without having to stop Sass.